LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

 Goals
 -----

-In this lab, we're going to learn:
+In this lab, we're going to practice:

-- how to create arrays that hold numerical data.
+- creating arrays that hold numerical data.

-- how to populate an array with data
+- populating an array with data

-- how to use the tools of loops and decisions to do something interesting with the data
+- using the tools of loops and decisions to do something interesting with the data

-- how to print the data
+- printing the data

 Tasks
 -----

-Start from the stub in the projects, :file:`Labs/Array1D/array_lab_stub.cs`.
+Start from the stub in the examples, :file:`array_lab_stub.cs`.
-It si set up as a MonoDevelop Project, though you may use a different editor and use command line tools if you like.
 Complete the body of a function for each main part, and call each function in ``Main`` several times with actual parameters chosen to test it well.
 To label your illustrations, make liberal use of the first function, PrintNums, to display and label inputs